-Cycling is a great activity that can help you get active and improve your health.
+Cycling is a great activity that can help you get active and improve your overall health.
 Cycling is a low impact activity so it can be enjoyed by absolutely everyone.

 Trailnet run a number of cycling activities in Brentwood.

 Saturday gentle rides with Happy Handlebars – PDF poster

 Wednesdays Easy Rides with Easy riders- PDF poster

 Learn to Ride: Do you want to learn how to ride a bike in fun and sociable environment for ladies only?
 If so, why not give Women time a go?
 The sessions, running until June are designed to give you the confidence and to try cycling, whether you’ve not ridden a bike for years or have never ridden a bike.

 Cycling- led cycle rides: Do you want to go for a bike ride in a fun and sociable environment for like-minded ladies?
 If so, there are a number of sessions for you designed to use existing riding skill or new skills learnt, but give you the confidence on and off road.
 Find out when and where they are taking place.